lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 For two of the model architectures (GIN and GAT) I was also able to incorporate the edge attributes of the graphs and I called these models GINE and GATE.
 I hoped that the prediction quality would improve with this further information.

 Graph classification was obtained from the node embeddings by using a pooling method.
 My most used pooling method was the global mean pooling which calculated an average of the nodes' embedded features to produce a single graph embedding.
 I also briefly tried global max pooling which finds, for each feature of the nodes, the highest value amongst the nodes.
+However, this pooling method performed slightly worse in the metrics so I stopped using it.

 ### Model specifications

-The architecure of the GCN, GAT, GraphConv and GATE models followed this structure:
+The architectures of the GCN, GAT, GraphConv and GATE models were as follows:
 - Convolutional layer
 - Leaky ReLU
 - Convolutional Layer